IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 You can use the UID2 SDK for Android for the following:

 - Generating or establishing client identity using UID2.
-- Retrieving advertising tokens for bidstream use.
+- Retrieving advertising tokens for <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> use.
 - Automatically refreshing UID2 tokens.

 The following Android-related plugins, and associated documentation, are also available.